 “Gracehill is a special place not for its historic architecture, but for its warmth as well,” Lyons said.

-Eloundou-Assomo said by celebrating the inscription with moments like this ceremony, the UNESCO mission is achieved.
+Eloundou-Assomo said by celebrating the inscription with events like this ceremony, the UNESCO mission is being achieved.

 “Your presence here today is exactly what world heritage is about — joining hands together to protect our heritage sites and history before we lose them,” Eloundou-Assomo said.